For grades preK-2 (4 to 8 years):

 For grades 3-6 (8-12 years):

-Note: This 32-poem collection contains four poems about the male and female reproductive system.
-The author, illustrator, and publisher felt it was important to include these poems and took care to present them as tastefully and discerningly as possible.
-I leave it up to each school, library, teacher, and bookseller to decide.
+Note: The Blood-Hungry Spleen is a 32-poem collection for older elementary kids.
+Four poems are about the male and female reproductive system.
+The author, illustrator, and publisher felt it was important to include these poems and took care to present them as respectfully and discerningly as possible.
+Each individual school, library, teacher, and bookseller should decide how best to procede.

 The Day the Universe Exploded My Head: Poems That Take You Into Space and Back Again (Candlewick Press).
 Picture book of space poems.